-In addition, the manufacturer shall provide the approval authority with information on the operating strategy of the exhaust gas recirculation system (EGR), including its functioning at low temperatures.
+In addition, the manufacturer shall provide the Type Approval Authority with information on the operating strategy of the exhaust gas recirculation system (EGR), including information on its functioning at low temperatures.

 This information shall also include a description of any effects on emissions.